Curriculum

 Year 9 is an important year as pupils finish their KS3 studies and begin to prepare for the demands of GCSE.
 Pupils are taught in mixed ability groups for most subjects.
 In Maths pupils continue to be taught in sets.
 Pupils also have the opportunity to choose one subject to study in a little more depth, choosing from Drama, Design and Technology, Computer Science and a second Modern Foreign Language.
 In Science, pupils begin to study GCSEs in three separate sciences.

 Students begin to explore their option subjects in year 9, with this year serving as a foundation to GCSE/BTEC.
 Acquiring the learning skills and attributes to become an independent learner underpins the curriculum experience for study in Key Stage 4.
-Lessons prepare for outstanding success at GCSE and for the demands of the further studies in The Sixth.
+Lessons prepare for outstanding success at GCSE and for the demands of the further studies in the Sixth Form.
 This gateway year allows a curriculum that is rich and one which focuses on building up the acquisition of skills and love of learning the subject.

 For an overview of what is studied across each term within subjects, please visit our subjects page.